 WordPress is king 🤴.

-There is a reason WordPress powers 27% of the internet.
-WordPress isn’t perfect and Drupal has better security than WordPress but it still is by far the best CMS on the market today.
+There is a reason WordPress powers 27% of the internet and wins the WordPress vs Drupal showdown.
+It isn’t perfect and Drupal has better security than WordPress but it still is by far the best CMS on the market today.

 Drupal was created with web development in mind.
 This means that you basically have to be a web developer to fully harness Drupal’s powers.